softspiders/cra-ts-uilib-storybook-storyshots-lerna/README.md

 ## Installation

-It is worth noting that in order to unify the settings of environment variables, you must have the cross-env package previously installed.
-In this case - for *cra-app* *package.json* *scripts*.
+It is worth noting that in order to unify the settings of environment variables, you must have the *cross-env* package previously installed.
+See usage in  *cra-app* *package.json* *test* script.

 ### Bootstrap